UriKH/RT-CMF-sys/README.md

 ```
 **Note:**
 - The names of the constants should be writen as `sympy` calls them (`sp.pi`, `sp.E`, etc.).
-- Although the example shows way to search multiple constants simultaniously this option is not supported currently.
 - If you don't want to load or execute commadns using a JSON file, `json_path` could be ommited from the arguments.

 ##### data.json